gitHub882000/ansible4-hashivault-infra/README.md

 │  ├─ ...
 ```

 Where `develop`, `staging/`, and `production/` represents the workload environment.
-Each environment directory has nearly the same structure as follows:
+Although only `staging/` has the infrastructure code, theoretically, each environment directory should have the same structure as follows:

 1. `assets/` contains utilities that are referenced by Terraform modules.
 For example, `setup_bastion.sh` helps to setup secret keys, AWS CLI, and Ansible on the bastion host.
 2. `environment/` is a Terraform root module that deploys: